dolorium/home-automation/README.md

 5) If all parameters are within the norm and the smart bulb is still red, switch it to warm white.
 6) Collect the measurements and save it for later analysis.
 7) If the iteration is completed and 5 minutes have passed since the beginning of the cycle, start the next iteration - go to step 1.

+## Pomodoro environment
+The pomodoro technique is a time management method where a timer is set for 25 minutes where one works on something productive.
+Then a 5 minute break is held before repeating the cycle.

+This system assists in performing pomodoro technique by providing environmental cues with colour changes.
+In the active phase of the pomodoro the smart bulb is switched to blueish white.
+This provides cues to initiate the habit of doing work, also blue light has been shown to decrease the production of melatonin, which should decrease sleepiness and improve focus.

+In this system once the user initiates the pomodoros, the light is switched to blueish white and after 25 minutes the user is queried whether they want to continue and whether to take a break.
+If the light is turned red due to the abnormalities in the regulated parameters, the pomodoro is cancelled and the light is switched to red, announcing the problem to the user.
+The completed pomodoros are saved.